 I will observe and discuss any obvious imbalanced reflexes.
 I will then work on your reflexes using special techniques with my thumbs, fingers and hands.
 Your feet may feel sore and tender if I find an area that is out of balance but this discomfort will be fleeting.
 Some clients feel very relaxed during the treatment (although it is ideal to remain awake so that we can discuss and react to what I am finding).
 I will ensure that you are as comfortable as possible.
 You will also be given aftercare advice.

 How long will your reflexology session last?

-Your first massage treatment will require an extra 15 minutes for the consultation.
+Your first treatment will require an extra 15 minutes for the consultation.
 Certain health conditions may affect how I give reflexology to you and in particular any cautions or contraindications so I take a full consultation.
 An average reflexology session lasts 50 minutes (including time either side to get on and off the couch or recliner).